nirum-lang/nirum/CONTRIBUTING.md

 Build
 -----

-In the same way other Haskell softwares, Nirum compiler can be built using [Haskell Stack][].
+In the same way to other Haskell softwares, Nirum compiler can be built using [Haskell Stack][].
 If you didn't install it yet see also its [installation guide][1].